mbernste/mbernste.github.io/_posts/2021-03-04-three_strategies_cell_type_cataloging.md

   - ontologies
 ---

+*In my previous post, I outlined a conceptual framework for defining and reasoning about "cell types".
+Specifically, I noted that the idea of a "cell type" can be viewed as a human-made partition on the universal cellular state space.
+In this post, I attempt to distill three strategies for partitioning this state space and agreeing on cell type definitions.*

 Introduction
 ------------

-In my [previous post](), I outlined a conceptual framework for defining and reasoning about "cell types".
+In my [previous post](https://mbernste.github.io/posts/cell_types_cell_states/), I outlined a conceptual framework for defining and reasoning about "cell types".
 Specifically, I noted that the idea of a "cell type" can be viewed as a human-made partition on the universal cellular state space: the set of all possible states a living cell can exist in and the transitions between them.
 This idea can be summarized in the following figure:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/cellular_state_space_ontologies.png" alt="drawing" width="400"/></center>